cockroachdb/docs/start-a-local-cluster-in-docker.md

 ## Step 5.
 Open the Admin UI

-When you started your first container/node, you mapped the node's default HTTP port `8080` to port `8080` on your host.
+When you started your first container/node, you mapped the node's default HTTP port `8080` to port `8080` on the host.
 To check out the [Admin UI](explore-the-admin-ui.html) for your cluster, point your browser to that port on `localhost`, i.e., `http://localhost:8080`.

 <img src="images/admin_ui.png" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />